-Word clouds are a great tool to visualize unstructered text data and get insights on trends and patterns.
-For example, we created this word cloud using a free online word cloud generator by MonkeyLearn to analyze hotel reviews.
+Word clouds are great for visualizing unstructured text data and getting insights on trends and patterns.
+For example, take a look at this word cloud we created using a free online word cloud generator to analyze hotel reviews.

 At glance, you can see the aspects mentioned most by customers are "location", "breakfast", "room" and "staff".

-In this article, we’ll walk you through the steps of creating your own tag cloud using MonkeyLearn's Word Cloud Generator, and explore how you can use them to gain insights.
+In this article, we’ll walk you through the steps of creating your own tag cloud and explore how you can use word cloud generators to gain insights.

 Read along, or jump to the topic of your interest:

 Ready to get started?
 Creating a word cloud with MonkeyLearn’s free AI-powered word cloud tool is simple:

 1. Upload your data: you can either type, paste, or upload your text to create a word cloud